FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/pro_builder.md

 **Blockchain Node Service Configuration Item: Deployment Configuration**

 The blockchain node service deployment configuration item is located in '[[agency]]. [[agency.group]]. [[agency.group.node]]', as follows:
-- `node_name`: The name of the node service, which is not configured in the service deployment scenario.**If this option is configured, make sure that the service names of different node services are not duplicated**。
+- `node_name`: The name of the node service, which is not configured in the service deployment scenario**If this option is configured, make sure that the service names of different node services are not duplicated**。
 - `deploy_ip`: node service deployment ip
 - `key_page_size`: The granularity of the KeyPage.
-The default value is 10KB.;
+The default value is 10KB;
 - `enable_storage_security`: Whether to enable disk placement encryption.
-The default value is false.
+The default value is false
-- `key_center_url`: If disk encryption is enabled, you can configure the key-url of manager
+- `key_center_url`: If disk encryption is enabled, the url of the key-manager can be configured here
 - `cipher_data_key`: If disk encryption is enabled, configure the data encryption key here
 - `monitor_listen_port`: The listening port of the monitoring service, which is' 3902 'by default
 - `monitor_log_path`: Path of the blockchain node logs to be monitored